 Stateline

 A note about snow in the Tahoe Basin … snow travels across the Tahoe Region from the west.
-And it tends to dissipate quickly once it passes Echo Summit and the accompanying ridge.
+And it tends to dissipate quickly once it passes Echo Summit and the north/south ridge.
 This generally leaves the eastern side of the Tahoe Basin with far less snow than the western side.

 Luther Pass